-Blackheath Primary Reading Intent
+Blackheath Primary

-The progression grid outlines the specific knowledge and skills which defines what our pupils are expected to be able to know and do in Reading by the end of each phase of their learning.
-Phonics EYFS: Key Stage One: Lower Key Słage Two: Upper Key Słage Two: Beginning Readers: Developing Reader: Fluent Readers: Independent Readers: N/A Children engage with activities that develop their early phonological awareness through play with sounds, such as recognising sounds in their environment, using musical instruments and their bodies and voices to create a range of sounds.
+THE REPORT OF THE PARTY SOUTH Reading g Intent The progression grid outlines the specific knowledge and skills which defines what our pupils are expected to be able to know and do inReading by the end of each phase of their learning.
+Pho nics EYFS: Key Słage One: Lower Key Słage Two: Upper Key Słage Two: Beginning Readers: Children engage with activities that develop their early phonological awareness through play with sounds, such as recognising sounds in their environment, using musicalinstruments and their bodies and voices to create a range of sounds.
 They may know a few core words, letter names or sounds, often of personal significance, such as names or other words, letters or sounds of interest.
 Some children may be engaging with other kinds of texts, e.g. print around them, digital and media texts.
-Older readers at this stage may not yet have developed strategies to lyft the words.
-Children apply their developing phonic knowledge when reading words containing known graphemes, recognising alternative graphemes for known phonemes and alternative pronunciations for graphemes, checking that the text makes sense.
+Developing Reader: Children apply their developing phonic knowledge when reading words containing known graphemes, recognising alternative graphemes for known phonemes and alternative pronunciations for graphemes, checking that the text makes sense.
 They read words containing common suffixes and contractions and understand their purpose.
-Children continue to develop self-correction strategies when reading does not make sense and are able to use more than one strategy Children at this stage use a fuller range of cueing systems, relying less on phonics, and are able to identify larger units such as syllables, using these to decode unknown words. crom the page.
-Early Readers: Moderately Fluent Reader: Experienced Readers: Mature, Independent Readers: N/A They are beginning to evidence one-to-one correspondence, drawing on their developing phonic knowledge by linking graphemes and phonemes to help them decode simple words and recognition of a core of known words.
-Children at this stage will be looking at larger units of words to help them to decode more effectively and read more fluently.
-They can considently break up words in ways that support them in decoding unknown vocabulary without impeding their stuency.
-Older readers could be over-dependent on one strategy when reading aloud, often adding word by word.
-They may be over reliant on phonics.
+Children continue to develop self-correction strategies when reading does not make sense and are able to use more than one strategy Fluent Readers: Children at this stage use a fuller range of cueing systems, relying less on phonics, and are able to identify larger units such as syllables, using these to decode unknown words.
+Independent Readers: N/A Older readers at this stage may not yet have developedstrategies to lift the words grom the page.
+Early Readers: They are beginning to evidence one-to-one correspondence, drawing on their developing phonic knowledge by linking graphemes and phonemes to help them decode simple words and recognition of a core of known words.
+Moderately Fluent Reader: Children at this stage will be looking at larger units of words to help them to decode more effectively and read more fluently.
+Experienced Readers: They can confidently break up words in ways that support them in decoding unknown vocabulary without impeding their fluency.
+Mature, Independent Readers: N/A Older readers could be over-dependent on one strategy when reading aloud, often reading word by word They may be over reliant on phonics.